SpeedGoat/Help_Pages/README.md

-# Help_Pages
+# Help Pages
-Documentation related to Speedgoat products, such as PopR
+This repository exists to host documentation related to Speedgoat products, such as PopR.
+The repository really only serves up the webpage at https://SpeedGoat.github.io/